plotly/plotly.py/doc/python/v6-changes.md

 Plotly Express now uses [Narwhals](https://narwhals-dev.github.io/narwhals/) to natively support pandas, Polars, and PyArrow.

+## Mapbox Deprecation

+Mapbox-based traces are deprecated and will be removed in a future version of Plotly.py.
+Use [Maplibre-based](https://plotly.com/python/mapbox-to-maplibre/) traces instead.

 ## Removed Attributes

 The following attributes have been removed in Plotly.py 6.